mtytel/tytel.org/_posts/2015-04-23-long-update.markdown

 categories: blog devblog twytch
 permalink: /blog/:year/:month/:day/:title/
 ---
 Whew, it's been a while and a lot has changed!
-I've decided to make Twytch a free and open source project releasing it under GNU.
+I've decided to make [Twytch][twytch] a free and open source project releasing it under GNU.
 My new goal is to make a very accessible free synth that runs on most platforms.
-Because of this I've cut back a lot of the more experimental features like glitches in place of more established ones like unison and a good modulation system.
+Because of this I've cut back a lot of the more experimental features like glitches in place of more established ones like unison and a powerful modulation system.

 The new modulation system is heavily inspired by Bitwig Studio though I don't think they were the original creators of this type of system.
 I'll talk more